 Embrace Digital Transformation

-The continuing popularity of smartphones and mobile banking mean that digital banking is here to stay, even more so in the last year due to the COVID-19 pandemic.
+The continuing popularity of smartphones and mobile banking means that digital banking is here to stay, even more so in the last year due to the COVID-19 pandemic.
 Banks should make their products and services available in a digital format to better connect and engage with consumers.
 According to J.D.
 Power, the “Big 6” banks (Bank of America, Chase, Citibank, PNC, U.S. Bank, and Wells Fargo) have 49% of their customers on “high levels of digital engagement.”

 However, it’s not enough to just create a digital version of current offerings.
 Banks must make these online products easy to use and understand from the consumer standpoint.
 A frictionless and smooth online banking experience translates to loyal and satisfied customers who are willing to tell others about their experience in the form of online reviews.